oschwengers/bakta/README.md

 #### User-provided regions

 Bakta accepts pre-annotated, user-provided feature regions via `--regions` in either GFF3 or GenBank format.
-These features supersede all de novo-predicted regions, but are equally subject to the internal functional annotation process.
+These regions supersede all de novo-predicted regions, but are equally subject to the internal functional annotation process.
 Currently, only `CDS` are supported.
+A maximum overlap with de novo-predicted CDS of 30 bp is allowed.
 If you would like to provide custom functional annotations, you can provide these via `--proteins` which is described in the following section.

 #### User-provided protein sequences